damianhakert/damianhakert.github.io/source/handbook/social-media/index.md

 -   Bug reports: I think I’ve discovered a bug.

     -   Bug reports are welcome.
-Direct them to this guide on reporting a big. <https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md>
+Direct them to this guide on reporting a bug. <https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md>

 -   Product specific questions: I need some help with X.